swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 of their user account, should their `prid` change in the future.

-The specification “eIDAS Constructed Attributes Specification for the Swedish eID Framework”, \[[ConstructedAttr](#constructedattr)\], declares the details for how the `prid` and `pridPersistence` attributes are generated and how they should be processed.
+The specification “eIDAS Constructed Attributes Specification for the Swedish eID Framework”, \[[SC.Constructed](#sc-constructed)\], declares the details for how the `prid` and `pridPersistence` attributes are generated and how they should be processed.

 <a name="the-mappedpersonalidentitynumber-and-personalidentitynumberbinding-attribute"></a>
 #### 3.3.2.
 The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes

 When an authentication for a natural person is performed against the eIDAS Framework, the Swedish eIDAS connector will query the Identity Binding Service for a binding between the attributes found in the assertion received from the foreign eIDAS-node and a Swedish personal identity number.
 If such a mapping exists, and the user consents to it being used, the assertion will be extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").

 This mapping, or binding, can be performed using a number of different processes, each identified by a URI.
-Therefore, if the eIDAS connector extends an assertion with a
-`mappedPersonalIdentityNumber` attribute, it MUST also include the `personalIdentityNumberBinding` attribute.
+Therefore, if the eIDAS connector extends an assertion with a `mappedPersonalIdentityNumber` attribute, it MUST also include the `personalIdentityNumberBinding` attribute.
 This attribute contains a semicolon separated list of URI:s that identify the binding process applied to obtain the binding.
 See \[[ID-Binding](#id-binding)\] for the possible values.

-If these bindings are acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider MAY treat the contents of the `mappedPersonalIdentityNumber` attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to login the user.
+If these bindings are acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider MAY treat the contents of the `mappedPersonalIdentityNumber` attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to log in the user.

 > **Note**: The reason that an ordinary `personalIdentityNumber` attribute is not used to represent a mapped civic registration number is that it is essential that